Robert N. Buck: Early life

 He was born in Elizabeth, New Jersey, on January 29, 1914, to Abijah Orange Buck (1869–1932) and Emily Nietzel.
 Emily was Abija's second wife, and she was the daughter of Elizabeth Bellingrath.

 In 1930 at age 16 he took lessons in a Fleet Aircraft using a Kinner engine.
 He received the United States Department of Commerce license #13478.

 On October 4, 1930, he beat the junior transcontinental airspeed record of Eddie August Schneider in his PA-6 Pitcairn Mailwing he named "Yankee Clipper".
 His time was 23 hours and 47 minutes of elapsed flying time.
 The junior record only counts time in the air and excludes time spent on the ground.
-Robert said on February 6, 2005: "I was the youngest to fly coast to coast and that record still stands.
-I had my license at 16 and after that, they raised the minimum age to 17.
-With that change no one could break my record."

 In December 1933, he flew to the Yucatan with Bob Nixon.
 As part of that trip, they stopped in Los Angeles and spoke at a meeting of Alpha Eta Rho, an aviation fraternity.
 They also participated in a cattle round up in Santa Rose, New Mexico.